Wanglongke/computational-mathematics/numerical_solution_of_partial_differential_equation/README.md

 # The homework of numerical solution of partial differential equation
-## 1. Adams Bashorth and Adams Moulton
+## 1. Adams-Bashorth and Adams-Moulton
 To solve the partial differential equation with **Adams-Bashorth method**, **Adams-Moulton method** and **Euler method**, and compare them:
 ```
 du/dt = -5u